H-1B Visa Stamping in India: Complete Guide

 How do the process and requirements for H-1B visa stamping differ for Indian nationals applying from outside India, such as from a third country?

 The H-1B visa stamping process for Indian nationals applying from a third country generally follows the same steps as applying from India.
 However, applicants might face additional scrutiny regarding their reasons for applying from a country other than their home nation.
-It’s advisable for these applicants to be prepared to explain their situation clearly, such as being on an assignment or in a temporary resident status in a third country.
+These applicants should be prepared to explain their situation clearly, such as being on an assignment or in a temporary resident status in a third country.

 What are the common reasons for H-1B visa stamping denial for Indian applicants?